KARMA: Download and Installation

 - A PC with Linux installed.
 The type of distribution should not matter, but kernel 2.4 or higher is required.
 To build KARMA from the sources on Mac OS X is in principle possible but not thoroughly tested.

 - The GNU g++ compiler, version 4.0 or higher, and the GNU make utility.
 Whether other compilers and make versions will be suitable, can not be guaranteed.
 Just try it out.
+Furthermore, the shared libraries libX11 and libm and a static libstd++ should be installed on your computer.

 With these prerequisites at hand you can now set to work on the KARMA installation itself: